paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 - for how many blocks the test should run (`num_blocks`)

 From the perspective of the subsystem under test, this means that it will receive an `ActiveLeavesUpdate` signal followed by an arbitrary amount of messages.
-The process repeat itself for `num_blocks`.
-These messages are generally test payloads pre-generated before the test run, or constructed on pre-genereated paylods.
+This process repeats itself for `num_blocks`.
+The messages are generally test payloads pre-generated before the test run, or constructed on pre-genereated payloads.
 For example the `AvailabilityRecoveryMessage::RecoverAvailableData` message includes a `CandidateReceipt` which is generated before the test is started.

 ### Example run